RGII: Who Are They and How Can You Get in Touch?

 As RGI’s largely operate as sole traders, it is recommended to contact several RGI’s to ensure their quality, cost, and capability to complete the work on time.

 What Do County Councils Do with the RGII?

 County councils keep a list of several RGII registered installers for their area.
 You can either use the RGI finder tool (if your council is not listed below) or click on your county council to see who is recommended in your area.

 Note that if an RGI is not included on the list for your council, that doesn’t necessarily mean that they are not members of the RGII, but that perhaps the list has not been updated.

 If you are unsure of the qualifications of any contractor, call the RGII directly to verify the installer’s details and membership.

-County Councils in Ireland with approved RGIs
+Which County Councils in Ireland Have Approved RGIs?

 - Dublin City